 About

 Jin has a Bachelor of Science in computer science, with a specialty in artificial intelligence and machine learning.
-Not only is he versed in this cutting-edge scientific field, authoring two articles in the last two years on the subject, he is comfortable quickly familiarizing himself with all kinds of technical matters.
+Not only is he versed in this cutting-edge scientific field, authoring several articles per year on the subject, he is comfortable quickly familiarizing himself with all kinds of technical matters.

 One of Jin’s passions is to help promote the growth of the Asian American business and legal communities.
-He is a board member of the Tennessee Asian Pacific American Bar Association.
 He is a native Japanese speaker and associate member of the United States-Japan Council.
-He is actively involved with the Japan-America Society of Tennessee, where he helps promote economic and cultural exchange between Japan and Tennessee.
-He is a committed member of the Nashville Bar Association’s Diversity Committee.
-He is also deeply involved with Butler Snow’s recruiting committee.
+He is also actively involved with the Japan-America Society of Tennessee.
+He is the co-chair of the Nashville Bar Association’s Diversity Committee.
+He is also deeply involved with Butler Snow’s recruiting and DEI committees.

 Experience

-- Jin argued and won a motion to dismiss a health care liability action against a hospital in Tennessee state court.
+- Argued and won a motion to dismiss a health care liability action against a hospital in Tennessee state court.

 Distinctions